 As students are admitted, they will begin receiving communication from the program regarding advising, registration, and orientation materials.
 Students should read and respond to the information contained in those emails in a timely manner.
-Students should also try to attend one of the monthly Welcome Sessions in which Student Affairs staff review important information and answer any newly admitted students' questions.
-The link to sign-up for the welcome sessions is sent to incoming students at the time of their admission by the Student Affairs staff.
+Students should also try to attend one of the monthly Welcome Sessions in which Student Affairs staff review important information and answer any newly admitted students' guestions.

-Once students are registered for class, Student Affairs staff will add them to the program's email listserv.
+Once students are registered for class, Student Affairs staff will add them to the program's listserv.
 This listserv is used to share information about the program, employment opportunities, and other announcements.

 Once the Student Affairs staff have received students' course planning forms, which they will complete with their advisors, they will register the students for classes.
 Students do not register themselves for classes during their first semester.
-They do, however, self-register for all subsequent semesters (see links for video walk-throughs of those processes).
+They do, however, self-register for all subsequent semesters.